 Finding: East Sevier County Utility District (the District) did not have adequate accounting records relating to its plant in service.
-Specifically, it did not keep copies of contracts with homeowner associations for the operation of their sewer system.
+Specifically, it did not keep copies of all contracts with homeowner associations for the operation of their sewer system, though it was able to obtain some copies during the year ended June 30, 2014.
 As a result, management could not determine if ownership of the sewer systems was transferred to the District or if the homeowner associations retained ownership of the assets.
 If the homeowner associations donated the sewer systems to the District, the fair value of the systems at the date of donation should have been recorded as assets and depreciated over the estimated useful life of the systems.
 The accompanying financial statements do not included any assets and related depreciation expense related to these sewer systems.

-Recommendation: Management should obtain copies of all contracts with homeowner associations and determine if the underlying sewer system was transferred to the District.
+Recommendation: Management should obtain signed copies of all contracts with homeowner associations and determine if the underlying sewer system was transferred to the District.
 If so, they should determine the fair value at the date of donation and record the asset (and related depreciation) in the general ledger.